-Where a UK trading venue decides to suspend or remove an instrument because it no longer complies with the venue’s rules, it needs to inform the FCA (along with restorations of said suspensions).
-The trading venues will need to specify where a suspension or removal is due to suspected market abuse, a take-over bid or the non-disclosure of inside information about the issuer or financial instrument.
+Where a UK trading venue decides to suspend or remove an instrument because it no longer complies with the venue’s rules, and/or because of suspected market abuse, a take-over bid or the non-disclosure of inside information about the issuer or financial instrument, it needs to inform the FCA (along with restorations of said suspensions).
+The trading venues will need to specify the reason for the action.

 UK trading venues should use the MiFID II trading venue reporting form.

 Completed forms should be emailed to the FCA’s Issuer Management team at [email protected].

 This will need to be completed in the format set out in the technical standards (see ‘Commission Implementing Regulation (EU) 2017/1005’, table 2).

 Only the trading venue making the initial decision needs to make the notification to the FCA – trading venues following action from the FCA or from other UK trading venues are not required to make a submission.